stat231-f20/pug-blogs/_posts/2020-11-20-letsgetfiscal.md

 ---
 author: Let's Get Fiscal
-title: Where should the next Starbuck's be located?
+title: Where should the next Starbucks be located?
 featimg: fiscal1.jpg
 tags: [text]
 category: [standard]